looselytyped/docker-compose-workshop/README.md

 ## Notes

-- This project consists of a slew of Dockerfiles that demonstrate how to (and **not** to) use a few select Dockerfile instructions
 - This project also packages the artifact that this project produces so you do **not** need Java installed